thecodingmachine/lazy-array/README.md

 Why?
 ====

-Is the examples suggest, this was build for improving the performance of service providers.
+As the examples suggest, this was built for improving the performance of service providers loading (in compiled container environment).
 Do not use this as a replacement for a dependency injection container, this is a bad idea.